ThinkBIG Service Technician Diploma Loading...

 The ThinkBIG (Heavy Equipment) Service Technician program is the result of a unique partnership between GPRC, Caterpillar Inc., world leader in the manufacture of heavy equipment, and Finning, Caterpillar’s largest dealership worldwide.
 GPRC is the only post-secondary institution in Canada to offer this globally recognized training, which is custom-formulated to meet Alberta Apprenticeship examination requirements.

 The ThinkBIG program is a two year diploma program (80 weeks in length) located at the GPRC Campus in Fairview, Alberta.
-Students gain advanced technical knowledge and hands-on skills directly related to Caterpillar equipment and upon graduation are ready to work anywhere Finning has opportunities – more than 40 locations across Alberta, B.C., NWT and the Yukon.
+Students gain advanced technical knowledge and hands-on skills directly related to Caterpillar equipment and upon graduation are ready to work anywhere Finning has opportunities – more than 40 locations across Alberta, B.C., Saskatchewan, NWT and the Yukon.
 Graduates are in exceptionally high demand.

 This program consists of five 16-week blocks divided into 8 weeks of classroom theory and labs on campus, followed by a paid 8-week work practicum at a licensed Finning location.

 The applicant should have a genuine interest in mechanical systems and a desire to understand the underlying theoretical principles that govern machine operation and design.
 The work often involves analytical troubleshooting and problem solving in an active and physical work environment.
 Those who are considering this program should enjoy the challenge of working on some of the largest, most technologically advanced equipment in use today.
 Students must be Canadian residents and able to work in a physically demanding environment.

 Finning will pay the tuition for this program for successful applicants and, upon commencement of the program, students will become employees of Finning.
 As employees of Finning, students will receive benefits as per Finning’s benefits plan after completion of a three month waiting period.